Groups Acting Acylindrically on Trees: 3-Manifold Groups

 Assume first that $M$ has boundary, so any finite sheeted cover of $M$ must also have boundary.
 Thus, if some cover $M'$ of $M$ fibres it must fibre over a surface with at least one boundary component.
-All virtual fibre subgroups of $G$ are therefore the fundamental groups of orientable surfaces with boundary, so free.
-Thus, if $M$ has boundary, none of the fundamental groups of our surfaces $\Sigma_i$ can be virtual fibre subgroups, so they must all be geometrically finite by Theorem~\ref{thm:tameness}, and we are done in this case.
-We will therefore assume for the remainder of this proof that $M$ is closed.
+All virtual surface fibre subgroups of $G$ are therefore the fundamental groups of orientable surfaces with boundary, so must be free groups as such surfaces admit deformation retractions onto graphs.
+However, each surface in $\overline{\Sigma}$ may be assumed to be closed by the previous paragraph, and these surfaces are incompressible so cannot be spheres by Theorem~\ref{thm:ired}.
+The fundamental group of any surface in $\overline{\Sigma}$ will therefore be a finitely generated (from the fact that each surface is compact) group that is not a free group owing to the fact that such groups have cohomological dimension $2$ \cite[Chapter~VIII.2, Example~3]{brown_cohomology} but free groups have cohomological dimension $1$ \cite[Chapter~VIII.2, Example~2]{brown_cohomology} (see \cite[Chapter~VIII]{brown_cohomology} for a definition of cohomological dimension).
+Thus no surface in $\overline{\Sigma}$ has a fundamental group that includes into $G$ as a virtual surface fibre subgroup, and so they must all be geometrically finite by Theorem~\ref{thm:tameness}.
+The case where $M$ has non-empty boundary follows, and we will therefore assume for the remainder of this proof that $M$ is closed.